-Jeff Galvin is a Chef and Restaurateur.
+Jeff Galvin is a Restaurateur and Chef Patron at Galvin La Chapelle.
 Inspired by his older brother Chris, Jeff started his career at the same small neighborhood restaurant where Chris once washed the pots for Anthony Worrall-Thompson.
 After completing catering college, Jeff joined The Savoy hotel as a young Commis under the direction of Anton Edelman, before progressing to the role of Junior Sous Chef at David Levin’s Michelin-starred Capital Hotel working for renowned Chef, Philip Britten.

 In 1994 he was appointed by Nico Ladenis at Chez Nico at 90 Park Lane as Sous Chef and was part of the kitchen brigade that achieved the elusive third Michelin star.
 He joined Chris for the opening of Orrery in Marylebone in 1997 before being reunited with David Levin as Head Chef at The Greenhouse restaurant in Mayfair.

 His Michelin-starred experience led to his appointment at Marco Pierre White’s three-Michelin-starred Oak Room, where he was Head Chef under the direction of Robert Reid, and in May 2000 Marco appointed him as Executive Chef at L’Escargot which held a Michelin star for five years.

 Jeff teamed up with his brother Chris in 2005 to open their first solo venture, the eponymous Galvin Bistrot de Luxe in Baker Street, to much critical acclaim.
 Amongst its many awards, Galvin Bistrot de Luxe won AA London Restaurant of the Year in 2006 and currently holds two AA Rosettes.